Complete guide for employee benefits:

 Of course, your team might not actually want any of these things.
 Everyone is different.
 The best way to find out is to ask them.
 We recommend conducting regular surveys to find out what really motivates your team!

-How much do employee benefits cost?
+How much do employee benefits cost in the UK?

 The cost of employee benefits can vary greatly depending on how many people are on your team, the types of benefits you want to offer, the level of coverage (in the case of insurance products), and the number of benefits you’re planning to offer.